De-Morgan/observe_internet_connectivity/README.md

   }
   ```

-The package checks for active internet connection by opening a socket to a list of specified addresses, each with individual port and timeout using  `SocketObservingStrategy`.
+The package checks for active internet connection by opening a socket to a list of specified addresses, each with an individual port and timeout using  `SocketObservingStrategy`.
 If you'd like to implement a different type of observing strategy, you can create a new strategy by extending `InternetObservingStrategy`.
 All observing strategies are a sub-class of `InternetObservingStrategy`

   ### `SocketObservingStrategy`